 Carving Making a Classical Turn

 Classicism came with the insatiable taste for marble, following the renewal of interest in Ancient art spurred by the writings of Johann Joachim Winckelmann.
 The tendency to replicate ancient Greek and Roman sculptures relegated wood to decoration and design, with Grinling Gibbons’ school of woodcarving in England being among the most famous.

 Wood was carved for mantelpieces, door panels and doorways, and 18th century was also marked by increased production of wooden cherubs heads.
 At the beginning of 19th century the teaching of woodcarving entered the curriculum of art schools in several European countries.

-Modern and Contemporary Woodcarving
+Modern and Contemporary Carving of the Wood

 Modern artists returned to wood after the democratization of art genres which led to democratization of materials as well.
 Among the numerous names that stand out for their woodworking skills are Constantin Brancusi, Henry Moore, Xawery Dunikowski, Barbara Hepworth, Paul Gauguin, Ernst Barlach, and Louise Nevelson.
 Moore is known for his smooth wooden sculptures such as Reclining Figure from 1936; Gauguin followed traditions of Tahiti where he lived and made reliefs and masks out of wood, while Nevelson created assemblages of parts of wood she would find.

 It is almost impossible to give a recap of the use of wood in contemporary art.
 The versatility of styles, techniques and combinations of wood with other materials are innumerable.
 Tony Cragg, a British sculptor stands out, together with Steph Cop, a sculptor known for his pieces archaic in nature, called Wooden ARO.